fbpx

 Defrost the fridge and freezer

-Don’t let ice build up inside your freezer – the appliance has to work much harder to operate when it’s clogged up and this alone will drive up your bills.
+Don’t let ice build up inside your freezer.
+The appliance has to work much harder to operate when it’s clogged up and this alone will drive up your bills.
 It’s also messy and stressful to have ice caked all over your freezer, and it reduces the space that you need for your food.
-Defrost regularly and you’ll be amazed how much better your freezer functions, and how much room you have for all those tasty leftovers.
-Same goes for the fridge: use the space wisely, don’t under stock or overstock (just use the shelves sparingly) and you’ll get the most from it.
+Defrost regularly and you’ll be amazed how much better your freezer functions, and how much more room you have for all those tasty leftovers.
+Same goes for the fridge: use the space wisely, don’t understock or overstock (just use the shelves sparingly) and you’ll get the most from it.

-Putting a wash on at 30 degrees uses up to 40% less energy: that’s something we’ve been told about for years now.
-But also, don’t half-fill your washing machine as it uses/wastes the same water for fewer clothes.
+Putting a wash on at 30 degrees uses up to 40% less energy.
+That’s something we’ve been told about for years now.
+But don’t offset that easy saving by half-filling your washing machine, as so many people do.
+It uses/wastes the same water as a full load, and will end up doubling your washing bills over the course of a year, too.

 Try to avoid tumble driers unless absolutely necessary: they are energy guzzlers!
 If you do use one, keep the filter clean and use smaller loads for these machines, otherwise they’ll struggle (and therefore use more energy) to function.

 Heated drying racks are becoming increasingly popular.
-You need to first invest in one in order to make savings – prices ranging from around £50 to £200, depending on size and brand.
+You need to first invest in one in order to make savings – prices range from around £50 to £200, depending on size and brand.
 However, they are much cheaper to run than a tumble dryer.
-According to one recent study (pre October 2022 rise in energy prices) – a heated drying rack costs around 6p per hour to run, compared with a tumble dryer which costs 20p.
+According to Uswitch, a heated drying rack currently costs around 9p per hour to run, compared with a tumble dryer which costs 90p per cycle.

-Washing up by hand can save you £35 a year on energy bills and £30 a year on metered water bills, rather than using a dishwasher; although those can be more cost-effective for larger families.
-Use a washing-up bowl rather than running the water continuously, that way you only use one bowl of hot water for your dishes.
+Washing up by hand can save you money on your energy bills rather than using a dishwasher; which now cost around 24p per cycle to run.
+What’s more, using a washing-up bowl rather than running the water continuously also saves you more money on water and heating costs, as you only use one bowl of hot water for your dishes.

-Obviously investing in kitchen appliances requires an initial outlay of money (and while you’re buying, it’s usually best to get a higher-rated, well-reviewed model than something cheap and cheerful which may end up costing you more in the long run), but the rewards are long-term as you’ll hopefully get years of time-saving, energy-saving and money-saving use out of such appliances.
+Obviously investing in kitchen appliances requires an initial outlay of money but it’s usually best to get a higher-rated, well-reviewed model rather than something cheap and cheerful which may end up costing you more in the long run.
+When trying to shop ‘smart’, you often have to think long-term as you’ll hopefully get years of time-saving, energy-saving and money-saving use out of kitchen appliances.

 You could easily save a few hundred quid by changing your supplier with someone like uSwitch, which will show you which providers cost less for your area.
 Well worth doing some research.